-The last City Council election was held on April 25, 2017.
+The City Council election will be held on April 25, 2017.

 The Monongalia County Clerk maintains the registration of all voters in the City of Morgantown and Monongalia County as outlined under State Code.
 Citizens residing within Morgantown’s City Limits must follow the same registration process for voting in Municipal Elections as with State and Federal Elections conducted by the County.

 To check the status of your voter’s registration, or to register to vote, please contact the Voter Registration Office at the Monongalia County Courthouse at (304) 291-7230; located at 243 High Street, Morgantown, WV 26505.